hyphaltip/htbda_perl_class/problems/05_BioPerl.md

     * Total number and length of CDS features in each sequence
     * A table summarizing all the sequences in the file to present the name of the species and number of times they each appear

-3. Use Bio::DB::Fasta to retrieve sequences from a FASTA sequence database
+3. Use Bio::DB::Fasta to retrieve sequences from a [FASTA sequence database](../data/sacharomyces_cerevisiae_S288C.fa).

    * Sequence from chrI position 54584..54913
    * Translate this sequence into a protein